aws-samples/aws-nitro-enclaves-workshop/workshop/content/cleanup/_index.en.md

 ---

 Now that you have completed the module(s), we can proceed to destroy all of the resources that were created.
 To begin cleanup, if you completed the workshop...

+## ...at an AWS event

+There is nothing for you to cleanup and we will take care of the rest.

 ## ...on your own